 The human eye reacts to movement

 We see something moving and we are instantly captivated by it.
-Have you ever been in a bar and spotted the TV?
+Have you ever been to a bar and spotted the TV?
 You can’t ignore it right?
-So like an image slider, you concentrate on this element of a webpage and forget to look at the content below which really matters.
+So like an image slider, you concentrate on this element of a webpage and forget to look at the content below which matters.
 So if the slider image isn’t up to much, that viewer moves on.